Dinuk Wijeratne: Career

-In 2013 Wijeratne conducted the Elizabeth Bishop Players as they recorded music accompanying soprano Suzie LeBlanc for the album I Am In Need of Music.
+In 2013 Wijeratne conducted the Elizabeth Bishop Players as they recorded music accompanying soprano Suzie LeBlanc for the album I Am in Need of Music.

 In 2016 Wijeratne's composition "Two Pop Songs on Antique Poems", from the Afriara Quartet's album Spin Cycle, won a Juno Award as Classical Composition of the Year.

 He was commissioned by the Calgary Philharmonic to compose "First Winter", a movement for its 2017 True North: Symphonic Ballet.
 The piece combines the work of five composers, and was premiered at the True North Festival in celebration of Canada's 150th birthday.
 "First Winter" was also performed by the Toronto Symphony Orchestra at the 21C Festival in 2019.

+Wijeratne is currently an assistant professor at the University of Ottawa.